Gayle Mill, North Yorkshire: History

 The Grade II* listed mill was built by local hosiers and land owners Oswald and Thomas Routh as a water-powered cotton mill, and was powered by a 22 ft diameter overshot waterwheel.
 It was turned over to flax and wool spinning by 1813 for the local knitting industry.
 For a period in the 19th century, it was used for domestic accommodation.

 It was converted to a sawmill around 1879.
 The waterwheel was removed and replaced with a Thomson double-vortex turbine, built by Williamsons (now Gilbert Gilkes & Gordon Ltd) of Kendal.
 This is thought to be the only remaining working variety of its type.
-In its heydey, the 10 hp (7.46 kW) created by the turbine drove a range of woodworking machinery – a rack sawbench, circular saw, thicknesser (planer), and lathes – by a series of belts and pulleys off a central line shaft.
+In its heyday, the 10 hp (7.46 kW) created by the turbine drove a range of woodworking machinery – a rack sawbench, circular saw, thicknesser (planer), and lathes – by a series of belts and pulleys off a central line shaft.

 In 1919, part of the mill was hired to provide electricity to the area using turbines for the generator.
 The mill provided electricity for the village until 1948.
 During the Second World War, soldiers from the Border Regiment and the Scots Guards were billeted in the top floor of the mill, and the millpond was used as a secret test location in the preparations for the Normandy landings.